isomerpages/mlaw-cmc/_our-service/FAQs.md

 session is compulsory for both parties.</p>
 <p><strong><u>Neighbour Disputes from all other Towns (During Pilot Phase)</u></strong>
 </p>
-<p>If Voluntary remediation does not materialise because the Respondent declines
+<p>If voluntary remediation does not materialise because the Respondent declines
 or fails to respond, we will issue you with an outcome letter.
 You have the option to file a claim at the CDRT.</p>
 <p></p>